Saturday, March 31, 2012

 I have separated partners who continue to be a distraction and that is why I am a fan of the Toobaloos- I will simply ask them to clip down and partner-up with a Toobaloo.
 The kids really do like them, so it's not a punishment, just a nice way to keep the class managed.

 I also highly recommend introducing EEKK (elbow-to-elbow or knee-to-knee).
-I have this poster from Pinterest hanging in my room as an example and we modeled and practiced a lot as a whole group.
+We modeled and practiced a lot as a whole group.

 Overall, I have found that friends who read together do a very nice job and that Read with Someone is a fantastic way to build classroom community and new friendships.
 I have seen unlikely partnerships find common ground in a favorite book and because students are picking their own partner, these relationships develop out of their own choices, which is the best thing I could ask for as their teacher.